- Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.

 Your doctor will check your neck to see if your thyroid is enlarged or has nodules, and will look for other signs of hypothyroidism such as a slow heart rate.

 To diagnose hypothyroidism, a blood test is done to measure the level of your thyroid hormones.

 If you are diagnosed with hypothyroidism, you will most likely be treated with a medicine to replace the thyroid hormones.
-This medication is a synthetic version of the hormone thyroxine, and in most cases you will need to take it for the rest of your life.
+This medicine is a synthetic version of the hormone thyroxine, and in most cases you will need to take it for the rest of your life.